syn-namon/Neighbourhood-Crime-Rates-in-Toronto/README.md

 ### Key Findings and Model Validation
 During development, a potential data leakage issue was identified and systematically resolved, ensuring that the final performance metrics are stable and the model is reproducible.
 The resulting performance demonstrates that the forecasting approach is highly effective for aggregate planning:

-**Aggregate total crime forecast:** achieved a Mean Absolute Percentage Error (MAPE) of 14.71%.
+**Aggregate total crime forecast per crime type:** achieved a Mean Absolute Percentage Error (MAPE) of 14.71%.
 This high degree of accuracy validates the forecast's use for city-wide budgetary and strategic planning at the highest levels.

-**Per-neighbourhood forecasts:** achieved a MAPE of 18.14%.
+**Crime volume forecast per neighbourhood:** achieved a MAPE of 18.14%.
 While the raw error (MAE of 1,164 crimes) is higher, this MAPE is a reasonable result considering the inherently greater variability, lower data volume, and inconsistent patterns within individual neighbourhood time series.

 ### Recommendations for Stakeholders
 The generated forecasts provide actionable intelligence that can be directly applied by government, police departments, local businesses, and community organizations:
-**Prioritize the aggregate forecast:** the total crime forecast (14.71% MAPE) should be the primary input for large-scale planning, such as evaluating the success of city-wide public safety policies and optimizing annual police budgets.
+- **Prioritize the aggregate forecast:** the total crime forecast (14.71% MAPE) should be the primary input for large-scale planning, such as evaluating the success of city-wide public safety policies and optimizing annual police budgets.
-**Use neighbourhood data as a directional tool:** the per-neighbourhood predictions (18.14% MAPE) should be used to guide targeted resource allocation, such as identifying areas for proactive patrol increases or focusing community engagement initiatives where crime is projected to rise.
+- **Use neighbourhood data as a directional tool:** the per-neighbourhood predictions (18.14% MAPE) should be used to guide targeted resource allocation, such as identifying areas for proactive patrol increases or focusing community engagement initiatives where crime is projected to rise.
-**Continuous data enrichment:** while the current model relies only on historical crime counts, integrating these insights with other cross-departmental data (e.g., local events, seasonal factors, or police staffing levels) will strengthen the predictive power.
+- **Continuous data enrichment:** while the current model relies only on historical crime counts, integrating these insights with other cross-departmental data (e.g., local events, seasonal factors, or police staffing levels) will strengthen the predictive power.

 ### Limitations and Future Work
 The current model's primary limitation is its pure reliance on the crime time series itself.
-Crime is a complex phenomenon driven by exogenous factors-variables outside of the time series-such as socio-economic indicators (unemployment, housing instability, etc.), and policy changes.
+Crime is a complex phenomenon driven by exogenous factors-variables outside of the time series-such as socio-economic indicators (unemployment, housing instability, level of education, etc.), and policy changes.

-To improve predictive reliability and gain deeper causal insights, future model development should shift toward an ARIMAX framework.
+To improve predictive reliability and gain deeper insights future model development should shift toward an ARIMAX framework.
 This would involve incorporating these external, influencing features as model inputs, thereby enhancing accuracy and providing a more comprehensive understanding of the factors driving Toronto's crime trends.

 # Credits and Source